jimmielovell/ruts/README.md

 # Ruts: Rust Tower Session for HTTP Applications

 Ruts is a robust, flexible session management library for Rust web applications.
-It provides a seamless way to handle user sessions in tower-based web frameworks, with a focus on security, performance, and ease of use.
+It provides a seamless way to handle cookie sessions in tower-based web frameworks, with a focus on security, performance, and ease of use.

+## Features

+- 🚀 High-performance session management
+- 🔒 Secure by default with configurable options
+- 🔄 Built-in Redis session store support
+- 🛠 Flexible API supporting custom session stores
+- ⚡ Optimized for tower-based frameworks like axum
+- 🍪 Comprehensive cookie management

 ## Installation